anjaliguptagit/SearchingVIdeoDatabaseNLP/audio_files/README.md

-This folder contains folders that have 5 min audio segments for each video file.
+This folder contains folders that have 5 min audio segments corresponding to each video file.